 As an international school of 40 nationalities, we seek to create and foster an improved sense of community by understanding, respecting and celebrating our varied beliefs, nationalities, and cultures.
 This in turn means we support and respect all children, as well as our staff and volunteers.

 We have specific policies, procedures and training in place, including a code of conduct that support our leadership team, staff and volunteers to achieve these commitments.
-These policies are available from the School and are included in the Staff policies and procedures manual.
-A summary of School policies is included in the Parent handbook.
+These policies are available from the School and are included in the staff policies and procedures manual.
+A summary of the school policies is included in AIS’s Parent Handbook.